mkschuster/bsfpython/doc/analysis_rnaseq_deseq.md

 resource management system.

 By default, the script computes the complete process graph and submits it to the distributed resource management system (DMRS).
-Processes from individual stages can be submitted by adding the `--stage` option followed by the analysis stage name.
+Processes from individual stages can be submitted by adding the `--stage-name` option followed by the analysis stage name.
 The DESeq analysis supports the `rnaseq_deseq_analsis` and `rnaseq_deseq_results` stages.

 `bsf_submit_rnaseq_deseq.py <project_name>_<genome_version>_rnaseq_config.ini`